SimonCat92/CFlow/README.md

 ## Why the Name?

 It is actually simple: I really like the syntax and programming level of C, and I believe it's one of the best programming languages ever created.
 As a token of appreciation, I decided I really wanted to call this new form of programming language **"C flow"**.
 And the `~`?
-Well, it's one of those characters that on the Italian keyboard is so complex to type—I really wanted to use it somewhere. 😉
+Well, it's one of those characters that on the Italian keyboard is so complex to type, I really wanted to use it somewhere. ;)

 ## Why the Need for a Pseudocode Programming Language?